mlhartme/stool/client/documentation.md

   `true` to create urls with subdomains for app and stage name.
   `false` to create urls without subdomains.
 (Note that urls always contain the port to distinguish between stages).
 Type boolean.
   If you want to enable vhosts you need the respective DNS * entries for your machine.

-#### Ports

-Stool allocates ports from the range $PORT_FIRST ... $POST_LAST.
-To choose a port for a given Stage, Stool computes a hash in this range.
-If this port if already allocated, the next higher port is checked (with roll-over to portFirst if necessary).

 #### Environment